EMDR

 Have you experienced a traumatic event?
 Are you suffering from lingering fear and anxiety?
 Do you feel like you no longer have any control over how you think, feel, and behave?

-Posttraumatic stress disorder - also known as PTSD - is a mental health challenge that may occur in individuals who have experienced or witnessed a traumatic event such as a natural disaster, a terrorist act, an act of war, a serious accident, rape, or any other violent personal assault.
+Post-Traumatic Stress Disorder - also known as PTSD - is a mental health challenge that may occur in individuals who have experienced or witnessed a traumatic event such as a natural disaster, a terrorist act, an act of war, a serious accident, rape, or any other violent personal assault.

 It is believed that PTSD affects nearly four percent of the U.S. adult population.
 While it is usually linked with veterans who’ve experienced combat, PTSD occurs in all people regardless of age, race, nationality, or culture.
 In fact, women are twice as likely to experience PTSD than men.

-What are the Symptoms of PTSD?
+What are symptoms of PTSD?

 People with PTSD often experience intense thoughts and feelings related to their traumatic experiences.
 These can last for a long time after the initial event.
 Many people with PTSD also relive the event through flashbacks and nightmares.